ShashankVM/extract_audio/README.md

 # extract_audio
-Bash script to convert video files to mp3 format using ffmpeg
+Bash script to extract audio stream from all video files in the folder using ffmpeg

 ## Features:
 - Renames files to replace spaces in the filename with underscroll.